-- (1) This section applies if an inspector reasonably believes that a person- - (a) is contravening a provision of this Act; or s 118

-- (b) has contravened a provision in circumstances that make it likely that the contravention will continue or be repeated. - (2) The inspector may direct the person to remedy- - (a) the contravention or likely contravention; or - (b) the things or operations causing the contravention or likely contravention. - (2A) The direction may be given orally, but must be confirmed by written notice (an improvement notice) given to the person as soon as practicable. - (3) An improvement notice must state- - (a) that the inspector believes the person- - (i) is contravening a provision of this Act; or - (ii) has contravened a provision in circumstances that make it likely that the contravention will continue or be repeated; and - (b) the provision the inspector believes is being, or has been, contravened; and - (c) briefly, how the provision is being, or has been, contravened; and - (d) the action the person must take to remedy the contravention or likely contravention; and - (e) the day before which the person is required to remedy the contravention or likely contravention. - (4) The person must comply with- - (a) the direction; and - (b) the improvement notice.
+- (1) This section applies if an inspector reasonably believes that a person- - (a) is contravening a provision of this Act; or - (b) has contravened a provision in circumstances that make it likely that the contravention will continue or be repeated. - (2) The inspector may direct the person to remedy- - (a) the contravention or likely contravention; or - (b) the things or operations causing the contravention or likely contravention. - (2A) The direction may be given orally, but must be confirmed by written notice (an improvement notice) given to the person as soon as practicable. - (3) An improvement notice must state- - (a) that the inspector believes the person- - (i) is contravening a provision of this Act; or - (ii) has contravened a provision in circumstances that make it likely that the contravention will continue or be repeated; and - (b) the provision the inspector believes is being, or has been, contravened; and - (c) briefly, how the provision is being, or has been, contravened; and

+- (e) the day before which the person is required to remedy the contravention or likely contravention.

+- (4) The person must comply with-

+- (a) the direction; and

+- (b) the improvement notice.